navid-keshtiarast/ML-Framework-for-NR-U-MAC-Protocol-Design-Multi-agent/README.md

 ## References
 If you use this module in your research, please cite:

 N. Keshtiarast, O. Renaldi and M. Petrova, "Wireless MAC Protocol Synthesis and Optimization With Multi-Agent Distributed Reinforcement Learning," in IEEE Networking Letters, doi: 10.1109/LNET.2024.3503289.
-[Bibtex available here](https://ieeexplore.ieee.org/document/10758702)
+Bibtex available [here](https://ieeexplore.ieee.org/document/10758702).

 ## Future work
 We are actively developing new features integrating reinforment learning to ns-3, including: